MetOffice/Vernier/documentation/Sphinx/user-manual/setting-up.rst

 Setting Up
 ----------

-Instructions on how to install [name]'s libraries and public header files can be found :ref:`here <installation>`.
+Instructions on how to install profler's libraries and public header files can be found :ref:`here <installation>`.
 The ``lib`` directory contains libraries to be linked against, whereas the ``include`` directory contains any public header files (C++) or modules (Fortran) that need to be included to gain